marcel-dempers/cpu-performance-analysis/README.md

-# Quickstart example guide to cpu performance analysis
+# Quickstart example guide to cpu performance analysis for Golang and .NET Core
 CPU performance analysis demo for docker containers using FlameGraphs

 ![sample](./perf.svg)